 Growth Control

-When concerning plants used near your home, it is important to control their growth.
-Pants should not outgrow their space as they will either overtake neighboring plants or become too large to be supported.
+When it comes to plants used near your home, it is important to control their growth.
+Pants should not outgrow their space, as they will either overtake neighboring plants or become too large to be supported.
 Overgrowth encourages rot and stifles air flow.
 Keep your plants the appropriate size and shape.

 Plant Training